 Coats, Jackets & Blankets

-A jacket or cardigan must adhere strictly to dress code standard.
-Absolutely NO heavy jackets, blankets, hoodies, disruptive, distracting, or offensive displays of language, symbols, etc.
+A thermal or cardigan must adhere strictly to dress code standard.
+Absolutely NO jackets, blankets, hoodies, disruptive, distracting, or offensive displays of language, symbols, etc.

 Accessories & Jewelry